AyonChatterjee/Differential-Diagnosis-of-Asthma-and-COPD/README.md

 ## Overview

-This project aims to develop a machine learning model capable of differentiating between asthma and Chronic Obstructive Pulmonary Disease (COPD) by leveraging the BRACETS dataset.
-The BRACETS dataset provides a comprehensive collection of respiratory sound recordings and electrical impedance tomography (EIT) data, facilitating advanced research in respiratory diagnostics.
+This project aims to develop a machine learning model capable of differentiating between asthma and Chronic Obstructive Pulmonary Disease (COPD).
+The above datasets provides a comprehensive collection of respiratory sound recordings , facilitating advanced research in respiratory diagnostics.

 ## Background